-Inverter - 1000 Watts (If So Equipped)
+Inverter - 2000 Watts (If So Equipped)

-Your Momentum G-Class TT, if so equipped, has a 1000 watt inverter located with the Solar Charge Controller behind the removable panel inside the door-side, forward compartment.
-BEFORE using the inverter please read the entire manufacturer's owner's manual found in your Owner Information Package for detailed operating instructions and safety warnings.
+Your Momentum G-Class TT, if so equipped, has a 2000 watt inverter located with the Solar Charge Controller behind the removable panel inside the door-side, forward compartment.
+See photos, A & B, left.

+BEFORE using the inverter please download and read the entire manufacturer's owner's manual for detailed operating instructions and safety warnings.
+The WF-5220 manual can be found on the WFCO website or SCAN the QR Code, left.